-Impact No. Mitigation measures ۲ Design Construction Operation 5.8.7 Temporarily store excavated known or suspected contaminated spoil in a covered, lined/ sealed skip or bulk storage bag or sealed container on- site for classification prior to disposal off site.
+Impact No. Mitigation measures impact No. Mitigation measures Design Construction Operation 5.8.6 Temporarily store excavated known or suspected contaminated spoil in a covered, lined/ sealed skip or bulk storage bag or sealed container on-site for classification prior to disposal off site.
 Where there are site restrictions for on-site storage, store offsite.
 If storing more than 5 tonnes of spoil, use a licensed storage facility.
-There may also be a requirement for having a licence to transport the spoil (there are exemptions for Ausgrid staff). ~ 5.8.8 If you think that you have found contamination, you must stop work immediately, restrict access and notify: your supervisor, Ausgrid's Environmental Services, and your local safety advisor for WHS requirements. ~ 5.8.9 Bedding sands around the 132kV fluid filled cables may contain Scheduled Pesticides (Organochlorine Pesticides).
-Comply with NS 156 when working near or around underground cables. ~ ~ 5.8.10 Soil excavated from Ausgrid's 132kV fluid filled cable trenches must be contained in a plastic lined and covered secure bin to prevent water ingress or dust escape. ~ ~ 5.8.11 If the soil is not contaminated with cable fluid (or anything other than OCP) it can be replaced in the trench to original depths.
-Soil excavated from the below the protective slab must be reinstated below the protective slab. ~ • 5.8.12 If soil from below the slab of existing 132kV cable trenches is not contaminated with anything other than OCP, reinstate it below the slab. ~ ~ 5.8.13 If soils from below the slab of existing 132kV cable trenches is contaminated with substances other than OCP: ~ ~ do not reinstate the soil in the trench and assume the soil is hazardous waste until it is classified, wear appropriate PPE, transport using a licensed transporter to a premises licensed to store the contaminated soil, arrange for classification of the soil, and dispose of the soil offsite in accordance with the classification 5.8.14 When transporting soil where the concentration of Aldrin or Dieldrin in the soil is 5-mg/kg or greater, or the presence has not been ruled out, the following additional controls apply: ~ ✓ The transport vehicle must carry personnel trained in containing spills of OCP contaminated spoil.
+There may also be a requirement for having a licence to transport the spoil (there are exemptions for Ausgrid staff). √ 5.8.7 If you think that you have found contamination, you must stop work immediately, restrict access and notify: ✓ your supervisor, Ausgrid's Environmental Services, and 500 your local safety advisor for WHS requirements.
+5.8.8 Bedding sands around the 132kV fluid filled cables may contain Scheduled Pesticides (Organochlorine Pesticides).
+Comply with NS 156 when working near or around underground cables. ✓ ✓ 5.8.9 Soil excavated from Ausgrid's 132kV fluid filled cable trenches must be contained in a plastic lined and covered secure bin to prevent water ingress or dust escape. ✓ √ 5.8.10 If the soil is not contaminated with cable fluid (or anything other than OCP) it can be replaced in the trench to original depths.
+Soil excavated from the below the protective slab must be reinstated below the protective slab. ✓ ✓ 5.8.11 If soil from below the slab of existing 132kV cable trenches is not contaminated with anything other than OCP, reinstate it below the slab. ✓ ✓ 5.8.12 If soils from below the slab of existing 132kV cable trenches is contaminated with substances other than OCP: ✓ ✓ do not reinstate the soil in the trench and assume the soil is hazardous waste until it is classified, wear appropriate PPE, transport using a licensed transporter to a premises licensed to store the contaminated soil, arrange for classification of the soil, and dispose of the soil offsite in accordance with the classification 5.8.13 When transporting soil where the concentration of Aldrin or Dieldrin in the soil is 5-mg/kg or greater, or the presence has not been ruled out, the following additional controls apply: ✓ ✓ The transport vehicle must carry personnel trained in containing spills of OCP contaminated spoil.
 Appropriate PPE, clean up material and equipment must be carried on the transport vehicle.
-5.8.15 Any person handling the waste is trained in handling Scheduled Chemicals and methods of containing Scheduled Chemical spills and wears Personal Protective Equipment (PPE). ~ ~ 5.8.16 All packages / storage containers are clearly labelled and maintained in good order. ~ ~
+5.8.14 Any person handling the waste is trained in handling Scheduled Chemicals and methods of containing Scheduled Chemical spills and wears Personal Protective Equipment (PPE). ✓ √ 5.8.15 All packages / storage containers are clearly labelled and maintained in good order. ✓ ~